industrial-edge/Performance-Insight-OEE-Dashboard/docs/Installation.md

 - select the previously created status mapping
 - select a parameter that represents the machine status
 - link the operand 'TotalCount' to the dedicated parameter and set the aggregation to 'Counter'
-- link the operand 'TheroreticalSpeed' to a fixed number that represents the speed of your production in pcs/s
+- link the operand 'TheroreticalSpeed' to a fixed number that represents the speed of your production in pcs/s (here the value 0,18 roughly reflects the speed of the simulated tank application)
 - link the operand 'GoodCount' to the previously created KPI instance
 - save the configuration